Folclore-Motta/obsidian-git-sync/COMPUTER SCIENCE/Programmin/Programming Paradigms/Oriented Object Programming (POO)/Attribute/self.md

 print(item.total_price(100, 10))
 ```

-As you can see the [[Constructor `__init__`]] and every other [[Methods]]
-that we create inside of a class requires a **self** argument but it's not passed direct inside the brackets.
+As you can see the [[Constructor `__init__`]] and every other [[Instance Method]] that we create inside of a class requires a **self** argument but it's not passed direct inside the brackets.
 The self argument is passed when we instanced the class as the name of the instance.
 Just to exemplify it would be like this

 ```Python
 Class Item: